gabrielalaa/MyCode/README.md

 # MyCode – First-Year Python Scripts

-I created this repository to gather all the Python scripts I wrote when I first started learning Python.
+I created this repository to gather all the Python scripts I wrote when I first started learning Python (around 250).
 These scripts are organized into directories based on my journey:

 - **First Semester** and **Second Semester**:
   Code I wrote during my first year as an Informatics student at **IMC Krems University of Applied Sciences** under the guidance of *Prof. (FH).
 Dipl.-Ing.
 Dr. techn.
 Deepak Dhungana*.